TopAudioData/receipt-contextualizer/README.md

 ### Insert Rewe products for search

-Run the database.py script to insert the REWE search data.
+Run the database.py script to insert REWE products for semantic search into database.

 ```bash
 python database.py